gusevdaniel/list_translator/README.md

 # list_translator

-The list_translator function translates word lists in unlimited volume for free.
+The list_translator function translates list of words in unlimited volume for free.

 It takes about 20 minutes to translate 90,000 words.